apostrophecms/apostrophe/README.md

 The `argv` object comes from the optimist module.
 You can pick up command line arguments with it in a super-easy, super-friendly way.
 [See the optimist module for more information.](https://github.com/substack/node-optimist)

+### "How do I call methods that need a req object?"

+Good question.
+Lots of Apostrophe methods expect a `req` object, because permissions are tied to the identity of the user, and certain types of caching are tied to the lifetime of a request.

+If your task needs to call a function like `snippets.get` which requires a `req` object, call this function to get a `req` object that always has unlimited permissions:

+    apos.getTaskReq()

 ### "How do I hook into existing tasks?"

 The `apos` object is an EventEmitter.
 In English, that means you can write: